How to Rate Limit in NGINX

 Configuration Syntax Errors

 Nginx reports configuration errors when you run nginx -t.
-Common rate limiting errors include:
+Relevant output for a misplaced zone directive includes:

 This error means the directive is in the wrong context. limit_req_zone belongs in the http block.